sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 ### Objects in the MOO Database

+//TODO: more details on anonymous objects.

+There are anonymous objects and permanent objects in ToastStunt.
+Throughout this guide when we discuss `objects` we are typically referring to `permanent objects` and not `anonymous objects`.
+When discussing anonymous objects we will call them out specifically.

-Objects are, in a sense, the whole point of the MOO programming language.
-They are used to represent objects in the virtual reality, like people, rooms, exits, and other concrete things.
-Because of this, MOO makes a bigger deal out of creating objects than it does for other kinds of value, like integers.
+Objects encapsulate state and behavior – as they do in other object-oriented programming languages.
+Permanent objects are also used to represent objects in the virtual reality, like people, rooms, exits, and other concrete things.
+Because of this, MOO makes a bigger deal out of creating objects than it does for other kinds of values, like integers.

 Numbers always exist, in a sense; you have only to write them down in order to operate on them.
-With objects, it is different.
-The object with number `#958` does not exist just because you write down its number.
+With permanent objects, it is different.
+The permanent object with number `#958` does not exist just because you write down its number.
 An explicit operation, the `create()` function described later, is required to bring an object into existence.
-Symmetrically, once created, objects continue to exist until they are explicitly destroyed by the `recycle()` function (also described later).
+Symmetrically, once created, permanent objects and anonymous objects continue to exist until they are explicitly destroyed by the `recycle()` function (also described later) or in the case of anonymous objects, until there are no more references to the anonymous object.

-The identifying number associated with an object is unique to that object.
+The identifying number associated with a permanent object is unique to that object.
 It was assigned when the object was created and will never be reused, even if the object is destroyed.
 Thus, if we create an object and it is assigned the number `#1076`, the next object to be created will be assigned `#1077`, even if `#1076` is destroyed in the meantime.

 The above limitation led to design of systems to manage object reuse.
 The `$recycler` is one example of such a system.
 This is **not** present in the `minimal.db` which is included in the ToastStunt source, however it is present in the latest dump of the [ToastCore DB](http://lambda.moo.mud.org/pub/MOO/) which is the recommended starting point for new development.

-Every object is made up of three kinds of pieces that together define its behavior: _attributes_, _properties_, and _verbs_.
+Anonymous and permanent objects are made up of three kinds of pieces that together define its behavior: _attributes_, _properties_, and _verbs_.

 #### Fundamental Object Attributes

 There are three fundamental _attributes_ to every object:

 1. A flag (either true or false) specifying whether or not the object represents a player
+//TODO: can we confirm that this is correct?
-2. The object that is its _parent_
+2. ToastStunt: A list of object that are its parents LambdaMOO: The object that is its _parent_
 3. A list of the objects that are its _children_; that is, those objects for which this object is their parent.

 The act of creating a character sets the player attribute of an object and only a wizard (using the function `set_player_flag()`) can change that setting.
 Only characters have the player bit set to 1.
+Only permanent objects can be players.

 The parent/child hierarchy is used for classifying objects into general classes and then sharing behavior among all members of that class.
 For example, the ToastCore database contains an object representing a sort of "generic" room.
 All other rooms are _descendants_ (i.e., children or children's children, or ...) of that one.
 The generic room defines those pieces of behavior that are common to all rooms; other rooms specialize that behavior for their own purposes.
 The notion of classes and specialization is the very essence of what is meant by _object-oriented_ programming.

+//TODO: need to confirm this is correct
-Only the functions `create()`, `recycle()`, `chparent()`, and `renumber()` can change the parent and children attributes.
+Only the functions `create()`, `recycle()`, `chparent()`, `chparents()` and `renumber()` can change the parent and children attributes.

 #### Properties on Objects